Nonlinear system: Nonlinear systems of equations

+$x^2 + x - 1 = 0.$ The general root-finding algorithms apply to polynomial roots, but, generally they do not find all the roots, and when they fail to find a root, this does not imply that there is no roots.
+Specific methods for polynomials allow finding all roots or the real roots; see real-root isolation.

+Solving systems of polynomial equations, that is finding the common zeros of a set of several polynomials in several variables is a difficult problem for which elaborate algorithms have been designed, such as Gröbner base algorithms.

+For the general case of system of equations formed by equating to zero several differentiable functions, the main method is Newton's method and its variants.
+Generally they may provide a solution, but do not provide any information on the number of solutions.

 Nonlinear recurrence relations

 A nonlinear recurrence relation defines successive terms of a sequence as a nonlinear function of preceding terms.
 Examples of nonlinear recurrence relations are the logistic map and the relations that define the various Hofstadter sequences.
 Nonlinear discrete models that represent a wide class of nonlinear recurrence relationships include the NARMAX (Nonlinear Autoregressive Moving Average with eXogenous inputs) model and the related nonlinear system identification and analysis procedures.
 These approaches can be used to study a wide class of complex nonlinear behaviors in the time, frequency, and spatio-temporal domains.

 Nonlinear differential equations

 A system of differential equations is said to be nonlinear if it is not a system of linear equations.
 Problems involving nonlinear differential equations are extremely diverse, and methods of solution or analysis are problem dependent.
 Examples of nonlinear differential equations are the Navier–Stokes equations in fluid dynamics and the Lotka–Volterra equations in biology.

 One of the greatest difficulties of nonlinear problems is that it is not generally possible to combine known solutions into new solutions.
 In linear problems, for example, a family of linearly independent solutions can be used to construct general solutions through the superposition principle.
 A good example of this is one-dimensional heat transport with Dirichlet boundary conditions, the solution of which can be written as a time-dependent linear combination of sinusoids of differing frequencies; this makes solutions very flexible.
 It is often possible to find several very specific solutions to nonlinear equations, however the lack of a superposition principle prevents the construction of new solutions.